 Payee.
-Throughout these instructions, the term "payee" means any recipient of Forms 1097, 1098, 1099, 3921, 3922, 5498, or W-2G including beneficiaries, borrowers, debtors, donors, employees, insureds, participants, policyholders, sellers, shareholders, students, transferors, and winners.
+Throughout these instructions, the term "payee" means the person with respect to whom Forms 1097, 1098, 1099, 3921, 3922, 5498, or W-2G are required to be filed, including beneficiaries, borrowers, debtors, donors, employees, insureds, participants, payment recipients, policyholders, sellers, shareholders, students, transferors, and winners.

 Where to file.
-All information returns filed on paper will be filed with only two Internal Revenue Service Centers: Austin, TX, and Kansas City, MO, See part D and Form 1096, Annual Summary and Transmittal of U.S. Information Returns.
+All information returns filed on paper will be filed with only three Internal Revenue Service Centers: Austin, TX; Kansas City, MO; and Ogden, UT.
+See part D and Form 1096, Annual Summary and Transmittal of U.S. Information Returns.